Evolved

 “As I was saying before, he has the spatial awareness and object manipulation skills of a surgeon.
 He can lift heavy objects with ease, but he can also hold the finest, most delicate glass object with precision.
 He has social intelligence; he can recognise and interpret, process and simulate human affects and empathy.
 He is, without doubt, the most advanced A-Class synthetic android in the world.”

 Shaun tilted his head a little while he studied me, and I stared right back at him.
-So remarkable.

 “He’s been uploaded with extensive knowledge of all requested data,” Myles said, holding the screen out for me to see.
 I glanced at it but couldn’t take my eyes off Shaun for long.
 Myles continued anyway.
 “Literary histories, world current affairs, everything you asked for has been preloaded, but he can access any information you require.
 If it’s on the web, he can find it, and he can discuss, converse, debate whatever you want.”